A Recap of the Devoted CG and CG Spectrum Masterclass on Signed Distance Fields (SDFs)

 Image

 Recently, we – Devoted CG – partnered with CG Spectrum to host a masterclass for game artists.
-We brought in the talented Lightfoot Buckeyne to dive deep into a powerful and innovative tool called Signed Distance Fields (SDFs).
+We brought in the artisted Lightfoot Buckeyne to dive deep into a powerful and innovative tool called Signed Distance Fields (SDFs).

 The whole idea was to give artists a hands-on look at how SDFs can help create designs that are not only efficient and scalable but also visually stunning.
 Lightfoot walked everyone through the ins and outs of using SDFs, from creating basic shapes to adding complex effects like glowing edges and animations.